-Ashbury House is a modern, detached residential service close to Magor village and Newport City Centre for adults with profound and multiple learning disabilities, including physical disabilities.
+Ashbury House is a modern, detached residential service close to Magor village and Newport City Centre for adults with profound and complex health needs, such as epilepsy.

 Please fill out this form to download our brochure.

-Some individuals living at Ashbury may also have visual and hearing impairment and sensory loss and therefore need very personalised, individualised support.
-There are six en-suite bedrooms and a stair lift to access the upstairs.
+Some individuals living at Ashbury may also have physical disabilities, visual and hearing impairment and sensory loss and therefore need very personalised, individualised support.

 With good transport links and transport facilities on site, involvement in the community and all the social and leisure activities Newport has to offer is actively encouraged.
 The focus is on living an active, enjoyable and fulfilling life.

-People can also attend the nearby West End Day Opportunities Centre for individuals with learning disabilities living within the local community.
+People can also attend the nearby New Horizons Day Centre for individuals with learning disabilities living within the local community.
 Here they can learn new skills, enjoy social activities and build new friendships.

 - Residential service for adults – male and female